oknk/seaquence/guide.md

 <br />

 ![]({{site.baseurl}}/images/guide/settings-audioengine.png)<br />
-When MIDI is enabled, you have an option to enable or disable Seaquence's internal audio engine -- this saves a lot of CPU cycles.
+When MIDI is enabled, you have an option to enable or disable Seaquence's internal audio engine which utilizes much less CPU.

 <br />
 <br />